ArcaneEngineer/ECS-tutorials/part4.md

 Well.. we'd need to check our component dependencies.
 That is, for each _system_ we try to run, what components does it require to do its work?
 Does this entity `[e]` have those components active?

-(This idea is _not the same_ as an entity archetype's dependencies... don't get confused.
-Those just say, "a tank consists of a transform, a motion, a turret, two tracks, and a hull".
-Instead, systems say, "I have some work to do, and I need to know that this entity -- regardless of its archetype, and in its present state -- has the capabilities to do this work".)

 Imagine a tank whose turret has been destroyed.
 It no longer matches its archetype of `TANK`.
 It can still move, but it can longer turn its turret or shoot.
 But that tank won't stop doing `updateTransform` -- after all, it still has its `transform` and `motion` properties active.
 It can still move, even if it can't shoot.

 So this leaves us with the question, how do we integrate those `if`s into our newly generalised code structure?